Headless software

 The term "headless" is most often used when the ordinary version of the program requires that a graphics card or similar graphical interface device be present.
 For instance, the absence of a graphic card, mouse or keyboard may cause an initialization process that assumes their presence to fail, or the graphics card may be relied upon to build some offline image that is later served through network.

 A headless computer (for example, and most commonly, a server) may be missing many of the system libraries that support the display of graphical interfaces.
 Software that expects these libraries may fail to start or even to compile if such libraries are not present.

-Software built on a headless machine must be built within command line tools only, without the aid of an IDE.
+Headless agents and games

+Video games typically use a headless server for simulation of a multiplayer environment.

+Additionally, headless clients can be used to automate testing, play as NPC AIs, or integrate with an external artificial human companion system.

+Headless simulations of games are used to accelerate the rate of gradient descent in machine learning, for example, by enabling large batches of simulation to be run in parallel.

-Headless websites
+Headless rendering

-Next to headless computers and headless software, the newest form of headless technology can be found in websites.
-Traditional websites have their own back-end and front-end (graphical user interface).
-All the pieces work with the same code base and communicate directly with each other, making the website as a whole.
-However in a headless installation the front-end is a stand-alone piece of software, which through API communicates with a back-end.
-Both parts operate separately from each other, and can even be placed on separate servers, creating a minimum version of a multi-server architecture.
-The bridge between both parts is the API client.
-The endpoints of the API are connected to each other.

-The biggest advantages of this technology can be found in performance optimisation and flexibility of the software stack.
+When no physical screen is present, software can still be used to render images for many applications.

+In a headless website configuration, the frontend presentation is server-side rendered.

+Headless rendering is also used in films and generation of synthetic data.
+For example, Blender provides command-line rendering.